 Like, lots of it.

-And for those who were present when I first coined it, cheese-dick rock became sort of a household name, just like clutch or totes, or all of the pole-dancing jokes because of that one time…
+And for those who were present when I first coined it, cheese-dick rock became a household name, just like clutch or totes, or all of the pole-dancing jokes because of that one time…

 But anyway, I digress.